larics/uav_ros_control/README.md

 ## Summary

+The main control package [uav_ros_stack](https://github.com/lmark1/uav_ros_stack).
-This package contains UAV control algorithms
+It contains UAV control algorithms suitable for use with Ardupilot or PX4 platforms.